Răzvan Burleanu

-Răzvan Marian Burleanu (born 1 July 1984) is the president of the Romanian Football Federation.
+Răzvan Marian Burleanu (born 1 July 1984) is a Romanian business administrator and sports manager.
+Since March 2014, Burleanu has served as the president of the Romanian Football Federation (FRF).
+Prior to his appointment as president, Burleanu also served as first president of the European Minifootball Federation.

 Career

 Burleanu was elected president of the Romanian Football Federation (FRF) on 5 March 2014.
 He was previously the head of the European Minifootball Federation (EMF) from 25 March 2012 until January 2017.

+Views

+During the 2024 Romanian presidential election, Burleanu urged fans to support "European values".

 Personal life

 Burleanu is the son of former football midfielder Gheorghe Burleanu, who totalled 352 Divizia A matches and scored 49 goals for FC Olt Scornicești, FCM Târgoviște, Dacia Unirea Brăila, FCM Bacău and Ceahlăul Piatra Neamț.